codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a scientist freshen their breath?
-With experi-mints!
+What did the beaver say to the tree?
+It's been nice gnawing you.

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. Android
+ 1. Radia Perlman
- 2. BlackBerry
+ 2. Michael Roberts
- 3. Symbian
+ 3. Vint Cerf
- 4. iOS
+ 4. Paul Vixie

 <details>
   <summary>Answer</summary>
-  iOS
+  Radia Perlman
 </details>